 All instances of encoding of the S-57 Object class GRIDRN and its binding attributes will be converted automatically to an instance of the S-101 Feature type Gridiron during the automated conversion process.
 However the following exceptions apply:

-GRIDRN of type point will not be converted.
+GRIDRN of geometric primitive point will not be converted.
 In S-101, the S-101 Gridiron feature has allowable primitive surface only as it is considered that this feature is only required for the largest scale ENC data.
 Data Producers will be required to amend their S-57 data as appropriate.

 Data Producers are advised that the following enumerate type attributes have restricted allowable enumerate values for Gridiron in S-101: